ThibaudDauce/phpstan-blade/README.md

 ## Development

 The extension code has a lot of comment to explain every thing it's doing.
-The main entry point is the `BladeRule` class.
+The main entry point is the `ViewFunctionRule` class.